YanivHajaj/Group-Chat-Py/README.md

-Here's a README file content that explains the three files in your project, GroupChatPy:

-GroupChatPy
 GroupChatPy is a Python application that enables users to create and join secure, real-time chat groups using TCP sockets.
 This README outlines the three primary components of the project: client.py, server.py, and the design document.

 Files in the Project